exhh/KiNet/README.md

 **Usage (Linux command line):** \
 Model training: &nbsp; ./train.sh \
 Model inference/prediction: &nbsp; ./eval.sh

+### Joint Cell/Nuclei Recognition and Tumor Region Segmentation
+For cell/nuclei recognition, the label for each training image is K proximity maps (here K=3), each of which corresponds to one type of cell/nucleus.
+For tumor region segmentation, a binary mask is proided for model training.

+**Usage (Linux command line):** \
+Model training: &nbsp; ./train_roi.sh \
+Model inference/prediction: &nbsp; ./eval.sh

 <br /> <br />
 *Some codes are based on this following code repository: \